oliveirawand/marsrover_ruby/README.md

 #Curiosities about some lines in the code

 Inside the isAValidFileInput? method I use an unorthodox way to check if a string value contains a valid number.
 I decided to use it because when the value is setted it's read as a string, but I need it to be a number, so, if a call a method like is_a? for exemple, it won't pass through my test and, furthermore, if I try to convert the number and the variable contais an invalid value, it will crush.
-So i had to option: use a RegEx or did the way I did.
+So i had two options: use a RegEx or do the way I did.
 The RegEx doesn't have a good performance and it's a little ugly to read, so i decided to do it my way.
-You can check the code on the line 190 of the method.

 #Running the Application

-First you need to put a file text inside the io directory.
+First you need to put a file text inside the ioFiles directory.
 The file must follow the format described on the marsrover problem.

 After executeing the marsrover.rb file, the application will ask the name of the file that you wanto it to be processed.
 The file MUST be a .txt file and be inside the "io" directory.
 If the file is a valid one, just watch the magic happen.
 When finished, a file named by your input file plus "OUTPUT.txt" will be written inside "io" directory.